Fantastic fungi and where to find them

 Ready to visit?

-If you've been inspired to explore Washington Wetland Centre and hunt for fungi, find out more and plan your visit online.
+If you've been inspired to explore Washington Wetland Centre this autumn, find out more and plan your visit online.

 Plan your visit